eli173/LinkSanitizer/README.md

 and that the constructor below yours takes your class as its argument.
 Note that the closer your class is to `FirstHandler`, the sooner it will be called.
 In the (near) future I would like to clean this up and make it even easier to interact with.

+Please note that I have generally employed logging such that a report is made whenever the Uri is changed, so that the changes made as the UriHandlers operate are clear to anyone working on something new.